-As mentioned, training providers should provide appropriate handwashing and sanitising facilities and ensure that all equipment and areas used by students at their training locations should be thoroughly cleaned before use.
+As mentioned, we will provide appropriate handwashing and sanitising facilities and ensure that all equipment and areas used by learners at their training locations are thoroughly cleaned before use.

 Regular deep cleaning is undertaken at our training venues while all equipment, surfaces and toilet facilities are cleaned at the end of each day prior to leaving.
 The resuscitation manikins that we issue to individual learners are also wiped clean with hard surface disinfectant wipes at the end of each day while used face masks are bagged and stored securely within disposable rubbish bags again at the end of each day.

 5. Some first aid skills will be learnt in a new way